Happening-Community/requests-and-offers/windsurf/current/TASK.md

 4. [x] Integrate administration store for status management
 5. [ ] Test and verify all functionality

-## Next Steps
-1. Debug and fix the members and coordinators display issue
-   - Verify data loading in `loadOrganization()`
-   - Check state management for members and coordinators lists
-   - Ensure proper rendering of user information

-2. Implement proper state persistence
-   - Add state persistence for organization settings
-   - Implement proper state rehydration on page refresh

-3. Fix broken UI controls
-   - Debug and fix delete organization functionality
-   - Repair update status button handlers
-   - Add proper error handling and user feedback

-4. Add comprehensive testing
-   - Add unit tests for critical functionality
-   - Implement integration tests for user flows
-   - Add error boundary testing

 ## Technical Notes
 - The organization detail page has been updated with new components and functionality
 - State management has been improved but needs further refinement
 - UI components have been modernized with better error handling and loading states

 ## Future Improvements
+- Improve performance with pagination and lazy loading
+- Add more detailed activity logs
+- Implement batch operations for member management
 - Add search and filtering capabilities for members and coordinators lists
-- Implement batch operations for member management
-- Add more detailed activity logs
-- Improve performance with pagination and lazy loading

 ## Notes
 - Status management functionality is already implemented in the administration store (`updateOrganizationStatus`)
 - Focus should be on UI components and integration with existing functionality
 - Ensure proper permission checks for administrator actions
+- Use normal event attributes instead of `on:click` like handlers that are deprecated.